 Revisit your keyword research to see if local results make sense for your company.
 If so, set up your Google my business listing, phone number and address so customers — and voice assistants — can find you.

-Bottom line on voice search optimization
+Bottom line on SEO for voice search

 Voice search is expanding at a rapid pace and it doesn’t show any signs of slowing down.
 Therefore, companies that learn how to optimize content for voice search will be better positioned to capture a slice of that $40 billion market.

-Although voice search optimization shares similarities with traditional and local SEO, it’s not the same.
+Although voice search SEO shares similarities with traditional and local SEO, it’s not the same.
 So think of ways to target those valuable conversational queries if you want to maximize the impact of your marketing strategy.